-When you’re ready to take your theory test, book your test at a local test centre using the guide below.
+When you’re ready to take your theory test, there are centres available all over the country.
+Use the guide below to book your test at a test centre near you.
 Remember, you must pass your theory test before you can take your practical test.
+Passing the theory test does not mean you’re ready to take the practical test, so talk to your instructor before booking your practical test.

 Booking your theory test

-It’s best to book your test using the official site, GOV.UK.
-If you use an unofficial site, you might pay more than you need to or you may not get a booking at all.
+Book your test using the official site, GOV.UK.
+If you use an unofficial site, you might pay more than you need to, or you may not get a booking at all.

 If you have special needs, such as hearing or reading difficulties, you might be able to get extra help.
 Visit GOV.UK to find out about getting help with the theory test.